carolinalopezdelamadriz/energy-aware-dns-framework/README.md

 ## Website sample

-The main experiment targets 100 websites drawn from `data/sites_100.csv`, organised into ten thematic categories with ten sites each.
+The main experiment targets 100 websites drawn from `data/sites_100.csv`, organized into ten thematic categories with ten sites each.

 ### Category selection rationale